 Ultimately, Foxit Reader is a PDF viewer with a handful of tricks up its sleeve to entice you away from the competition.

-The ability to create PDF files from scanned documents is also incredibly useful, although it's a shame that OCR support is not available in the free product.
+The ability to create PDF files from scanned documents is also incredibly useful, although it's a shame that OCR support isn't available in the free product.

-Foxit Reader is possibly the most feature-packed free PDF reader around.
-As well as being powerful, it benefits from being remarkably fast.
-Why pay for a premium program?
+Foxit Reader is possibly the most feature-packed free PDF reader around – powerful, feature-packed and remarkably fast.

 If you've never created a PDF before, the prospect might be a little daunting, and Foxit Reader's interface can seem overwhelming.
 While the look is not too far removed from that of Microsoft Office – there is a very familiar ribbon toolbar in place, for instance – it somehow manages to look complex in a way that will be off-putting to some.